Sumitdhal505/demo-git/README.md

 # demo-git
-this is a demo project to know github
+this is a demo project to know github.
+Author- Sumit